Chapter 2: Education

-The Transition School-to-Work Program helps students with disabilities who are eligible for vocational rehabilitation services to prepare for employment and life after high school.
-Services available through Division of Vocational Rehabilitation and Division of Visual Services counselors assigned to each high school include:
+The Transition Program helps students with disabilities who are eligible for vocational rehabilitation services to prepare for employment and life after high school.
+Services available through Vocational Rehabilitation and Services for the Blind and Visually Impaired counselors assigned to each high school include:

 - Vocational counseling and guidance assists teachers, parents and students in developing appropriate career goals.

 - Vocational assessment and evaluation helps determine students' employment-related strengths.